 3. Large Loan Amounts

-Typically, term loans offer access to larger amounts of capital compared to other types of financing options such as lines of credit or credit cards.
-This makes them suitable for significant investments.
+Typically, term loans offer access to significantly larger amounts of capital compared to other types of financing options, such as lines of credit or credit cards.
+This makes term loans suitable for large investments.

 4. Lower Interest Rates